-To deal with Greed is to do charity.
-Greed is a desire of taking so to counter it start giving, start being generous.
+If you wish to suppress Greed, do charity.
+Greed is a desire of taking, so to counter it start giving, start being generous.

 Lust is a psychological force producing intense desire for something, or circumstance while already having a significant amount of the desired object.
 Lust can take any form such as the lust for sexuality, money, or power.

 It is similar to but distinguished from passion, in that passion propels individuals to achieve benevolent goals whilst lust does not.
 The purpose, actions and intentions behind it are benevolent.

 Envy is an emotion which occurs when a person lacks another’s superior quality, achievement, or possession and either desires it or wishes that the other lacked it.